ubirch/ubirch-goclient-chirpstack-connector/README.md

   ]

   #
-  # deviceEUI: The LoRa EUI of the device.
+  # deviceEUI: The LoRa EUI of the device
-  # deviceUUID: The UUID of the device.
+  # deviceUUID: The UUID of the device
-  # roundsPkW: Meter-specific
   # deviceID: ID of the meter
   #
 ```